sisso/rust-mud/docs/fantasy.md

+# Bugs

+- rats should not attack bodies, ok, they can it, but not attackj
+- changing index in map is horrible, maybe better have a index x,y like
+- up and down rooms in map is wrong

 # TODO

-- changing index in map is horrible, maybe better have a index x,y like
-- up and down in map is wrong

 - map memory
 - random dungeon z-level